demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 9. microsoft-atp-advanced-hunting
 ---
 Allows you to run programmatic queries like in Microsoft Defender ATP Portal (https://securitycenter.windows.com/hunting).
-Limitations: You can only run a query on data from the last 30 days, The results will include a maximum of 10,000 rows, The number of executions is limited (up to 15 calls per minute, 15 minutes of running time every hour and 4 hours of running time a day)
+Limitations: You can only run a query on data from the last 30 days, The results will include a maximum of 10,000 rows, The number of executions is limited (up to 15 calls per minute, 15 minutes of running time every hour and 4 hours of running time a day).

 ##### Base Command